-As a Boy Scout Leader you owe it to your boys to learn as much as you can about Scouting and how to run your Troop.
+As a Scout BSA Leader you owe it to your scouts to learn as much as you can about Scouting and how to run your Troop.
 For all positions, You need to complete Youth protection and the position specific training for your registered Scouting position.
 Scoutmasters and Assistant Scoutmasters must also take Introduction to Outdoor Leader Skills (IOLS).

 Youth Protection + Troop Committee Challenge = Troop Committee Trained Leader.